sihyun-yu/Ogogada/Reports/DP4/ogogada.md

 ![](./Images/prototype12.png)
 The user can see top 8 players' name, their accuracy and taken time.
 (S)he can go back as well.

+<strong> Instructions </strong>

+1. At Sign-in page, please click green sign in button to start.

+2. Click the button at the under right (Question Mark Box) to open a history list.
+(Task 1)

+3. Click Level 4 to see the history to use Gifticon.
+(Task 1)

+4. Click the button bordered with the red to see the process to use Gifticon.
+(Task 1)

+5. If the user want to check the process again, press Again.
+If not, press Finish button to return back to the history list page.
+(Task 1)

+6. Click back button on the right above to return back to the main page.

+7. Click the Super Mario (the man character with the red hat) to do game level 4.
+(Task 2)

+8. Press Start button do do the task: Purchase 2 Caramel macchiato Hot using Americano Cold Gifticon.
+(Task 2)

+9. Press Americano COLD button to make a mistake.
+Accuracy will be decreased with 10 percent.
+(Task 2)

+10. Press Caramel Macchiato HOT button twice to add two Caramel Macchiato HOT on the order list.
+(Task 2)

+11. Click Gifticon button to use Gifticon.
+(Task 2)

+12. Click Done button to apply the Gifticon.
+(Task 2)

+13. Click Accept button to apply the Iced Americano Gifticon.
+(Task 2)

+14. Click Card button to do the purchasing.
+(Task 2)

+15. Choose Done button to get the credit card.
+(Task 2)

+16. Check the accuracy and press next button.(Task 2)

+17. Now check the new available buttons then press Done button to return back.
+(Task 2)

+18. Press the button at the under right (Trophy button) to check the ranking.
+(Task 3)

+19. Click Level 4 button to check the ranking for game level 4.
+(Task 3)

 ### Observations
 We devided the oberservations by three themes, visiblity, affordability and gamification.
 And we classified them into high, medium, and low based on the correlation with tasks.